 No Fault Divorce

 The most common ground for divorce is “no-fault,” which is based on either a six-month or one-year separation occurring before you file for divorce.
-To be eligible for a six-month divorce, you must have entered into a written separation agreement have no minor children (either born or adopted).
+To be eligible for a six-month divorce, you must have entered into a written separation agreement and have no minor children (either born or adopted).
 If there are children, or you and your spouse have not yet entered into a written agreement, you must wait the full twelve month period before you can file a no fault divorce.

 In Virginia, you can file a “fault” based divorce, if supported by facts, where the plaintiff is alleging the defendant is guilty of misconduct such as: